 I was born in North London and have lived here most of my life, except for university and a couple of stretches abroad.

-When not working I enjoy adventuring in nature, reading fiction, playing football and following my local team, Arsenal.
+I enjoy adventuring in nature, reading fiction, dance, playing football and following my local team, Arsenal.
 I have also had a meditation practice since since 2009.

 I work in accordance with the UKCP Ethical Principles and Code of Professional Conduct.
 All of my work is conducted under weekly supervison by an experienced, accredited UKCP supervisor.